arjunanehru/audiopipeline/README.md

 ## Prerequisites
 - Python 3.7 or higher
 - AWS Account with appropriate permissions
-- Access to an Apache Airflow environment (optional)
+- Access to an Apache Airflow environment

 ## Setup
 1. Install dependencies: